 - Weeding things out

 - Back to the drawing board

-- Salt in the wound / adding insult to injury
+- Adding insult to injury

 - An axe to grind